InternLandMark/FlashGS/README.md

 FlashGS is an efficient CUDA Python library, enabling real-time 3D Gaussian Splatting (3DGS) based rendering especially for large-scale and high-resolution scenes.

 ## Hardware Requirement
 NVIDIA's server-grade and consumer-grade GPUs should work for our implementation.
-We have conducted our experiments on an NVIDIA A100, V100, RTX 2080ti, RTX 3090 nad RTX 4090 GPUs.
+We have conducted our experiments on an NVIDIA A100, V100, RTX 2080ti, RTX 3090 and RTX 4090 GPUs.

 ## Directories
 * `csrc/`: Our CUDA C++ implementation of FlashGS.
 The optimized rendering kernels are under `csrc/cuda_rasterizer/`.